Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Next, drag the game window to your preferred monitor.

-- Change the preferred monitor to primary, and set as priority.
+- Change the preferred monitor to primary, and set it as a priority.

 1.3 Set the second monitor as the primary monitor

-- Plug the second monitor to your computer.
+- Plug the second monitor into your computer.

 - Right-click your desktop and choose Display settings from the menu.